VetNEST SUMMER SCHOOL

 Prof. Herwig Grimm (Vienna)

-Prof. Vlatko Ilieski (Skopie)
+Prof. Vlatko Ilieski (Skopje)

 Prof. Krešimir Severin (Zagreb)